Downloaded 600,000 times per month, Dash is the original low-code framework

-Dash is ideal for building data visualization apps
+Dash is ideal for building and deploying data apps

-with highly custom user interfaces in pure Python.
+with customized user interfaces in pure Python, R, Julia, or F#.

-It’s particularly suited for anyone who works with data in Python.
+It’s particularly suited for anyone who works with data.

 Through a couple of simple patterns, Dash abstracts away all of the

-technologies and protocols that are required to build an
+technologies and protocols that are required to build a full-stack

 Dash is simple enough that you can bind a user interface